meumobi/meumobi.github.io/_posts/2017-08-23-implementing-master-detail-ionic.md

 export * from './contacts.service-mock';
 ```

-And we replace on `app.module.ts` and `pages/contacts/contacts.ts` the import `import { ContactsProvider } from '../providers/contacts/contacts.service-mock' ` to `import { ContactsProvider } from '../providers/contacts/';`
+And we replace on `app.module.ts` the import `import { ContactsProvider } from '../providers/contacts/contacts.service-mock' ` to `import { ContactsProvider } from '../providers/contacts/';`

+And add same import on `pages/contacts/contacts.ts`.

 ### Mock Content